Tuesday, 25 June 2024

 WHAT’S IT ALL ABOUT?

-Imagine a guy walking his dog through the back streets of Manly Vale.
-Every day he saw shopping trolleys dumped in the local creek and thought to himself angrily “someone should do something about that....”
-He finally realised that he was the someone in question!
-I’m not sure if they’ve forgiven him yet, but he eventually convinced other local residents to join him! *
+A good friend and neighbour used to walk his dog through the back streets of Manly Vale.
+Every day he saw shopping trolleys dumped in the local creek and he used to say to me frustratedly “someone should do something about that".
+I agreed.
+One day we realised that we were the "someone" in question as no one else was going to do it.!
+I’m not sure if I've forgiven him yet, but we eventually convinced other local residents to join us! *

 Andrew and Wol removing discarded graffiti spray cans from Manly Creek.